fanyangxi/my-passwordless-ssh-cluster/README.md

 ### After processing:
 - The password of linux user vagrant will be set to 'a', on both master and slave nodes.
 - *Known Issue*: You must manually type in the password 'a' when you try to 'vagrant ssh' the slave node.
-This's because the authorized_keys file has been replaced on slave nodes.
+This's because the original authorized_keys file has been replaced on slave nodes.